graphql-kit/graphql-faker/README.md

 }
 ```

+By using a config object, you can reuse a configuration across multiple projects/schemas with minimal "schema pollution" while still generating appropriate fake values.

 ### CLI config

 Please note that when using the CLI, you can _not_ pass a custom `faker` or faker `sections` when since these contain functions.
 The JSON config file can only contain static config data.